If you struggle with decorating a console table then this is the article for you. I’m sharing how I styled this console table in our foyer.

 The glass jug was my inspiration for decorating this table.
 It provides a few aspects I was looking for, color, glass, width, and height.
 Even though the jar brought in some height I felt the table still needed more heigh.

-By adding pampas grass inside the jug it would give the height that I was looking for a well as a natural element.
+By adding pampas grass inside the jug it would give the height that I was looking for as well as a natural element.
 Plus the grass is really cute inside the jug.
-A tip for keep pampas grass from shedding all over is to spray it with hair spray.
+A tip for keeping pampas grass from shedding all over is to spray it with hair spray.